woonsanko/recipe-for-hippo-db-migration/README.md

 ## Steps Overview

-  - Step 1: Download and install this recipe
+  - Step 1: Download and install this recipe.
   - Step 2: Configure the *Source* repository and *Backup* (that is, *Target*) repository by adding ```conf/source-repository.xml``` and ```conf/backup-repository.xml```.
-  - Step 3: Copy the repository directory of the *Source* system to local system
+  - Step 3: Copy the repository directory of the *Source* system to local system.
   - Step 4: Copy all the necessary JAR files to ```lib/``` directory.
-  - Step 5: Execute ```bin/migrate.sh```
+  - Step 5: Execute ```bin/migrate.sh```.
-  - Step 6: Validation
+  - Step 6: Validation.

 ## Step 1: Download and install this recipe